-Exterminators insight on the sugar ants crisis in seattle washington’s homes and buildings
+Exterminators sugar ants crisis in seattle washington’s homes and buildings

 An introduced, soil-nesting species of ants, is widely believed that pavement ants were transported to the U.S. in the holds of European merchant vessels during the 1700s to 1800s.
 The ships were filled with soil to provide weight on the overseas voyage.
 Once in port, the soil was removed, and replaced with goods to carry back across the Atlantic.